vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-wavefront-gs.md

 - Observability
 ---

-Recently, [Wavefront](https://www.wavefront.com/) expanded it's offerings to [include a free tier](https://tanzu.vmware.com/content/blog/byo-spring-boot-apps-tanzu-observability-for-free-no-sign-up-needed).
+Recently, [VMware Tanzu Observability by Wavefront](https://www.wavefront.com/) expanded it's offerings to [include a free tier](https://tanzu.vmware.com/content/blog/byo-spring-boot-apps-tanzu-observability-for-free-no-sign-up-needed).
 If you're unfamiliar, Wavefront provides a SaaS-based platform for real-time metrics, monitoring, and alerting.
 It has integrations for many languages, frameworks, and platforms.
 Simply put, you send Wavefront your metrics, it handles visualization and analysis.
 Additionally, [Wavefront for Spring Boot](https://docs.wavefront.com/wavefront_springboot.html)

 ## Before You Begin